Sign in →

 Equivocal results indicate borderline level of anti-HDV total antibodies.
 Repeat testing in 1 to 2 weeks is recommended to determine the definitive HDV infection status.

 Positive results usually indicate simultaneous acute or chronic coinfection with hepatitis B virus (HBV) and HDV; acute HDV infection in patients with known chronic HBV infection (ie, HDV superinfection); or resolved HDV infection.
+All such antibody-positive specimens will automatically reflex to HDV RNA testing.
 Results should be correlated with medical history and clinical findings.

 Cautions